gorango/flowcraft/docs/src/guide/debugging.md

 ## Conclusion

 Use `createStepper` for interactive debugging and `createErrorMapper` for source-mapped errors when using the compiler.
+For persistent execution analysis and replay debugging, see [Time-Travel Debugging](/guide/time-travel).
 For automated testing, see [Unit & Integration Testing](/guide/testing).